Superhero Movie: Production

 The film was initially slated for theatrical release on February 9, 2007, as Superhero! under the direction of David Zucker.
-However, it was delayed, and the film later began production on September 17, 2007, in New York, and the director's chair was shifted to Craig Mazin, with Zucker being pushed back to being a producer.
+It was delayed, and the film later began production on September 17, 2007, in New York, and the director's chair was shifted to Craig Mazin, with Zucker being pushed back to being a producer.
 Though the film was produced in New York, the flyover scenes used as transitions in the film use footage of the business district in downtown Kansas City, Missouri.

-Zucker said the film primarily parodied Spider-Man and Batman Begins, but it also spoofed X-Men, Fantastic Four, and Superman.
+Zucker said the film primarily parodied Spider-Man and Batman Begins, but also spoofed X-Men, Fantastic Four, and Superman.
 The producer elaborated, "It's a spoof of the whole superhero genre, but this one probably has more of a unified plot, like The Naked Gun had."

 Release

 Critical response

-Superhero Movie received generally negative reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 16% based on 51 reviews with an average rating of 3.80/10.
-The site's critical consensus reads, "Superhero Movie is not the worst of the spoof genre, but relies on tired gags and lame pop culture references all the same."
-On Metacritic, the film has a score of 33 out of 100 based on 14 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, the film has an approval percentage of 16% based on 50 reviews, with the critics consensus reading: "Superhero Movie is not the worst of the spoof genre, but relies on tired gags and lame pop culture references all the same."
+On Metacritic, the film has a score of 33 out of 100 based on 14 critic reviews, meaning "Generally Unfavorable".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

+It was considered an improvement over Meet the Spartans.

+Luke Y. Thompson of L.A.
+Weekly compared it to Mazin's first film, The Specials, saying it was "everything his first film wasn't: predictable, flat, full of name-dropping, tragically unhip, and likely to make a decent amount of cash."

-Box office performance
+Box office

 On its opening weekend, the film grossed $9,510,297 in 2,960 theaters averaging to about $3,212 per venue and ranked No. 3 at the box office.
-It has grossed $25,881,068 in North America, and $45,285,554 internationally for a total of $71,166,622 in worldwide box office receipts.
+It grossed $26,638,520 in North America, and $46,387,782 internationally for a total of $73,026,302 in worldwide box office receipts.

-DVD release
+Home media

 Superhero Movie was released on DVD July 8, 2008.
-It was released in the rated PG-13 theatrical version (75 min.) and the extended edition (81 minutes).
+It was released in the rated PG-13 theatrical version (75 minutes) and the extended edition (81 minutes).
 The extended DVD features commentary by Zucker, Weiss, and Mazin, deleted scenes, and an alternate ending.
 There is also a Blockbuster Exclusive version of the Film which is the PG-13 version with the bonus features on the Unrated version and even more deleted scenes.